webpack/webpack.js.org/src/content/configuration/target.md

 If a project has a browserslist config, then webpack will use it for:

-- determinate ES-features that may be used to generate a runtime-code (all the chunks and modules are wrapped by runtime code).
+- Determinate ES-features that may be used to generate a runtime-code (all the chunks and modules are wrapped by runtime code).
-- infer an environment (e.g: `last 2 node versions` the same as `target: "node"` with some [`output.environment`](/configuration/output/#outputenvironment) settings)
+- Infer an environment (e.g: `last 2 node versions` the same as `target: "node"` with some [`output.environment`](/configuration/output/#outputenvironment) settings).

 Supported browserslist values: